 This post covers what to do if the Google Drive for Desktop is not syncing on Windows 11/10.
 Without any second thought, it’s almost impossible to find a competitor for Google Drive.
 From a good amount of free storage, robust security to the cheap paid plans, everything is just unbelievable about Google Drive.
 But above all, what makes the cloud service the king of the market is its availability on almost all platforms.
 Google Drive has a dedicated application for Android, iOS, and desktop.
-However, like any other application, it has its shares of problems as well.
-Many users have a complaint with the desktop app of Google Drive.
-To be very precise, users are facing difficulty syncing Google Drive with Windows PC.
-So, if you are also struggling with the same problem, continue with the guide to get rid of the issue.
+However, like any other application, it has its share of problems as well.
+Many users have complaints about the desktop app of Google Drive.
+To be very precise, users are facing difficulty syncing Google Drive with a Windows PC.
+So, if you are also struggling with the same problem, follow the guide to resolve it.

 Google Drive for Desktop not syncing on Windows PC